 Instead of spending your winter break as you normally do, why not create memories to last a lifetime and leave a positive impact along the way?
 No matter where you go, your volunteer experience will be more fun and rewarding than hanging out at home, waiting for the second semester of college to start, that winter snowstorm to pass, or shivering with friends as you bring in the New Year.
 Make it your resolution to give back this winter and volunteer abroad!

-This post was originally published in November 2014, and was updated in May 2018.
+This post was originally published in November 2014, and was updated in May 2018 and May 2020.